Sometimes the questions we have (especially questions about the cremation process) can be a bit weird, but we still need to ask them.

 1. What really happens when you are cremated?

-After the retort cools, the remaining ashes and bones are collected, pulverized into a fine powder, placed in a temporary urn, and then returned to the family.
+After the retort cools, the remaining ashes and bone fragments are collected, pulverized into a fine powder, placed in a temporary urn, and then returned to the deceased’s family.

 2. Are the ashes really the person?

-The ashes you receive will be the ashes of your loved one.
+You can rest assured that the ashes you receive will be the ashes of your loved one.

 3. How common is cremation?

-According to the National Funeral Director’s Association, the current rate of cremation is projected to be 56% versus 37% for traditional burial.
+According to the National Funeral Director’s Association, the current rate of cremation is projected to be 57% versus 37% for traditional burial.

 In short, it is safe to say that cremation is the most common disposition method in the country.